 Missouri Team Captain Katrina Clark, Ballwin

 Practice round –

-6:30 PM Player’s Welcome Dinner at Clubhouse (casual attire)
+7:00 PM Player’s Welcome Dinner at Clubhouse (casual attire)

 Coaches meeting following Dinner (for team members and coaches only)

 - Team photos will be taken either prior to play